-In the Spring of 2016, the College of Engineering and Physical Sciences recently launched a new educational outreach initiative aimed at providing rich STEM educational experiences to the K-12 community throughout New Hampshire.
+In the Spring of 2016, the College of Engineering and Physical Sciences launched a new educational outreach initiative aimed at providing rich STEM educational experiences to the K-12 community throughout New Hampshire.

-The STEMbassadors returned the the North Country and added visits to Lancaster, Groveton and Conway prior to hosting the second annual North Country STEMfest.
+The STEMbassadors returned to the North Country and added visits to Lancaster, Groveton and Conway prior to hosting the second annual North Country STEMfest.
 The group also hosts annual events in Sullivan County and the southwestern area of New Hampshire.

 Those interested in learning more about the STEMbassadors should contact outreach manager Brooks Payette at firstname.lastname@example.org.